NCLEX retake strategy: how to pass on your second attempt

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Failing the NCLEX is not uncommon — roughly 15% of US-educated candidates fail their first attempt — but passing on the second requires a different approach, not just more of the same preparation.
+Failing the NCLEX is not uncommon – 13.3% of first-time US-educated candidates did not pass in 2025, or roughly one in every eight – but passing on the second attempt requires a different approach rather than more of the same preparation.
 Before you can retake, you need to navigate state-specific waiting periods and ATT reapplication.
 Once cleared, the candidates who pass are those who diagnose what went wrong the first time and build a targeted plan around that gap.

 This guide covers the retake process from result to rescheduled exam: waiting periods by state, ATT reapplication steps, how to read your Candidate Performance Report, and how to restructure your study approach for a passing result.